An Introduction to Qualified Opportunity Zone Investments

 Lastly, it must be taken into account that the funds for paying the tax bill may still be invested in the Opportunity Zone in 2026, especially if the intention is to keep the investment for 10 years in order to achieve tax-free gains.
 Accordingly, investors may need to plan to cover their tax bill using other funds, unless there is a tax-free distribution from the fund from a loan refinance or a partial liquidation.

 QOZ fund investment involves typical risks of traditional real estate investment, including illiquidity and concentration risks associated with local markets.
 Investors must read and understand all risk disclosures in the applicable full disclosure private placement memorandum (PPM) that would accompany any.
 Potential risks relating to each investment in a QOZ fund or a QOZ private REIT are disclosed in a private placement memorandum that must be read by the investor prior to making an investment decision.
 These risks include but are not limited to:

-9. Other certain risks disclosed in detail within the Private Placement Memorandum that should be reviewed before investing.
+- Other certain risks disclosed in detail within the Private Placement Memorandum should be reviewed before investing.